1 - NOMINATIONS AND ELECTIONS OF MEMBERS, COUNCILORS AND OFFICERS

 1. Any applicant who is in sympathy with the purposes of the Society may join by paying the full dues for the current year.

-2. Any member who has made improper use of his membership or whose connection with the Society is regarded as detrimental to it may be expelled from the Society by at least a three-fourths vote of the entire Council.
+2. Any member who has made improper use of their membership or whose connection with the Society is regarded as detrimental to it may be expelled from the Society by at least a three-fourths vote of the entire Council.

 3. The Nominating Committee shall operate under rules approved by the Council.
 It shall submit to the Council its slate of candidates for Officers and Councilors prior to September 1 of the odd-numbered year.
 This deadline may be changed if the Committee Chair and the Society Secretary agree.
 When the Council is satisfied that the nominees were selected in accordance with the Constitution, Bylaws, and Committee rules, it shall authorize the Society Secretary to submit the slate of nominations to the members.
 Brief biographies of the candidates and a statement from the nominee for Vice-President shall be sent to members by December 1.